What is HR reporting software?

 Modern businesses record a myriad of data and information in relation to their processes and performance.
 This is so they can track and measure what is going well and identify areas which need to be improved and developed.
 This data often forms the basis for what are known as Key Performance Indicators (KPIs).
 These are defined by KPI.org as, “the critical (key) quantifiable indicators of progress toward an intended result.
 KPIs provide a focus for strategic and operational improvement, create an analytical basis for decision making and help focus attention on what matters most”.

 More often than not KPIs provide data on financial metrics such as sales and profit, customer metrics such as overall number and satisfaction, or process metrics such as a percentage of defects or calls answered in a set timescale.
 But it’s becoming more common for companies to measure people and HR metrics.
-The easiest and most cost-effective way to measure HR metrics is to invest in HR reporting software.
+The easiest and most cost-effective way to measure HR metrics is to invest in HR Reporting Software.

-What can HR reporting software help me track?
+What can HR Reporting Software help me track?

 HR software captures a wide range of HR information which can be analysed, assessed and reported on in order to help a company achieve a number of aims.
 Among others, HR software can help you to track: